asyncapi/modelina/examples/php-generate-json-serializable-preset/README.md

 # PHP Generate JSON Serializable Models Example

-A basic example of how to use Modelina and output PHP model.
+A basic example of how to use Modelina and output PHP model that supports JSON serialization.

 ## How to run this example